pkdyn/photo2beeple/README.md

 # photo2beeple
 CycleGAN to convert photographs to Beeple's Everydays and vice versa

-Novel dataset [photo2beeple](https://www.kaggle.com/petruso/photo2beeple) made available at Kaggle.

 CycleGAN implementation references: